AppsComTr/Spaceship/README.md

 ## Running the tests

-We've already prepared example games of all game types and test codes.
+We've already prepared simple example games for all game types and test codes.
 These files can be found under `test` package.
 These tests simulates clients for designed games.
 If you start up Spaceship correctly, tests should be successful.

 ## Development with Spaceship

 As can be seen in the feature screen, developers should only focus on developing their own game logic.
 Spaceship handles all other things for them.
-Spaceship allows defining multiple games.
+Spaceship allows defining multiple games on a single server.

 First of all, Spaceship supports 3 types of games.
 These are; real time, active turn-based and passive turn-based.
 Real time games works with looper mechanism on server side.
-Data is not directly processed, they are queued to handled in loop method with interval which can be defined in config.
+Data is not directly processed, they are queued to be handled in loop method with given interval which can be defined in config.
 For the other types, datas are not queued and processed in update method when they are arrived to server.
 Matchmaker works different for passive turn-based games according to others.
-Because others are considered as active games and they should be start after complete the user count for given game.
+Because others are considered as active games and they should be started after complete the user count for given game.
 Because of these, `Mode` field in game specs should be defined carefully according to designed game.

 To attach a game to Spaceship, developers should implement the `GameController` methods.
 These are: